 Creating attractive pages (instead of homemade-like pages, which look so amateurish that no attendee will take you seriously) will help you make a clear statement about your company’s level of professionalism.

-Not to mention that a beautiful event website will help you better articulate your identity, which will give you a clearer branding strategy.
+Not to mention that a beautiful event platform will help you better articulate your identity, which will give you a clearer branding strategy.